rtmigo/fmap_dart/README.md

 If you want the `purge` method to purge storage with LRU policy, you must not only create `Fmap(policy: Policy.lru)` before purging but always create the object this way.
-It will force `Fmap` to update the last-used timestamps every time an item is read.
+It will force `Fmap` to update the last-used timestamps every time an entry is read.

 When you do not specify this argument, the timestamps are only updated on writes, but not on reads.